shanerbaner82/Laravel-Walmart/readme.md

 |           | Bulk update inventory         | Inventory-> Bulk      | Yes / Yes           |https://developer.walmartapis.com/#bulk-update-inventory |

-## todo
- - [ ] Perform integration testing for remaining Order APIs
- - [ ] Write middleware for error response handling to parse message from response xml

 ## Reporting Issues
 Please use Github Issues to report any problems you find or questions about usage.